MZuhairKhan/iqm-academy-womanium-hackathon-DAQC-VQE/README.md

 ![image.png](https://i.imgur.com/6L00RHo.png)

 We have implemented a function that plots all the different ways of simulating our ansatz.
-To illustrate, we have plotted the results of our best performing ansatz; the ansatz with fixed Hamiltonian coefficients of $1.0$ and parametrised time with 2 analog-digital block pairs ($D-A-D-A-D$).
+To illustrate, we have plotted the results of our best performing ansatz; the ansatz with fixed Hamiltonian coefficients of $1.0$ and parametrised time with 2 analog-digital block pairs (D-A-D-A-D).

 Our results are as follows: